Thomas Asbury Morris

-Thomas Asbury Morris (28 April 1794 – 2 September 1874) was an American bishop of the Methodist Episcopal Church, elected in 1836.
-He also distinguished himself as a Methodist Circuit rider, Pastor, and Presiding Elder, and as an Editor.
+Thomas Asbury Morris (April 28, 1794 – September 2, 1874) was an American bishop of the Methodist Episcopal Church, elected in 1836.
+He also distinguished himself as a Methodist circuit rider, pastor, and presiding elder, and as an editor.

 Early life and family

-Thomas was born near Charleston (then in Virginia, now in West Virginia).
-He was the son of John and Margaret Morris, who settled on the Kanawha River about 1785.
+Thomas was born near Charleston (then in Virginia, now in West Virginia) on April 28, 1794.
+He was the son of Revolutionary War Captain John Morris and mother Margaret Morris, who settled on the Kanawha River in 1774 from Culpeper, Virginia.

 Thomas' early education was obtained in the common schools, later pursuing special studies in a school taught by a William Paine, an Englishman.
 Before reaching manhood Thomas served three years as an assistant in the office of his brother Edmund, who was County Clerk.
 At the age of eighteen, Thomas was drafted to serve a six-month term in the War of 1812.
 Owing to his youth, however, his family obtained a substitute for him, thereby allowing him to avoid military service (as was common in that day).